 LECOM basic science professors can demonstrate cell biology and microbiology in a laboratory equipped with television monitors attached to microscopes.
 Each student has access to individual microscopes as they learn clinical laboratory procedures.

 The study of the body is an important part of becoming a competent health care provider.
 LECOM teaches gross anatomy in a climate-controlled lab.
 A modern Osteopathic Manipulative Medicine (OMM) training lab includes video monitors so students can see close-up demonstrations of OMM techniques.

 The campus includes a student lounge/cafeteria where a professional food service staff provides breakfast and lunch.
 The staff also caters special events for the college.
 Throughout the day, students use the main lounge and the nearby Vora Student Lounge for individual and group study.
 These areas also serve as a multi-purpose rooms for student club activities.
 The LECOM Student Center on Peach Street provides after class study space along with a Coffee Culture Cafe and Eatery, which is also open to the public.
 A three-story atrium off West Grandview Boulevard is used for official functions.The campus bookstore, which serves LECOM students and the Erie medical community along with the Learning Resource Center and library are on the third-floor, atrium level.

 The Community is Our Campus

-LECOM has opened a clinical education center as part of Plaza 18, one of the MAE clinics.
+LECOM operates a family medicine ambulatory clinic for residency training-out patient ambulatory teaching as part of Plaza 18, one of the MAE clinics.
 LECOM expanded and equipped patient rooms as physical exam training stations for LECOM medical students.
 Meeting standardized patients, students learn how to employ the clinical examination and communication skills they will need to confidently serve as partners with their patients on the pathway to health and well-being.